department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 #### [H3] 1.
 Prepare
 When you apply, be sure to have these on hand:
-- Required Information
+- Required information
 - Veteran’s Social Security number
-- Veteran’s VA file number (if you know it)
+- Veteran’s VA file number, if you know it
-- Veteran’s address, phone number, and email where we can contact them
+- Veteran’s address, phone number, and email where we can contact them, if you know it
 - Veteran’s date of birth, marriage, and death (if applicable)
 - Additional applicants’ Social Security numbers
 - Additional applicants’ dates of birth